 - tests for liver and kidney function

-Although it’s rarely needed, your doctor may decide to do a blood test to check your hormone levels.
-Specifically, they’ll look at the levels of follicle-stimulating hormone (FSH) and estrogen.
-During menopause, your FSH levels increase, and estrogen levels decrease.
-FSH is a hormone released by the anterior pituitary gland.
-During the first half of your menstrual cycle, this hormone stimulates maturation of eggs as well as a hormone called estradiol.
+Although it’s rarely needed, your doctor may order a blood test to check your levels of follicle-stimulating hormone (FSH) and estrogen.
+During menopause, your FSH levels increase and your estrogen levels decrease.
+During the first half of your menstrual cycle, FSH, a hormone released by the anterior pituitary gland, stimulates maturation of eggs as well as a hormone called estradiol.
 Estradiol is a form of estrogen that is responsible for (among other things) the growth of the uterus, fallopian tubes, and vagina.

 In addition to confirming menopause, this test can detect signs of certain pituitary disorders.
-Your doctor might order an additional blood test to check your thyroid-stimulating hormone (TSH) because hypothyroidism can cause symptoms that are similar to menopause.
+Your doctor may order an additional blood test to check your thyroid-stimulating hormone (TSH), as hypothyroidism can cause symptoms that are similar to menopause.

 Once menopause has been confirmed, your doctor will discuss treatment options.
-Depending on the severity of your symptoms, you may not need any.
-However, your doctor may recommend certain medications and hormone therapies to deal with symptoms that could affect your quality of life.
+You may not need any treatment if your symptoms aren’t severe.
+But your doctor may recommend certain medications and hormone therapies to deal with symptoms that can affect your quality of life.